SixSq/old.sixsq.github.com/_r-and-d/rd-101-ocre.md

 **SixSq's role in the project:**

 SixSq’s role in OCRE is to make use of [Nuvla](https://sixsq.com/products-and-services/nuvla/overview)’s capabilities to build the OCRE Business Platform, which will provide a voucher management system for researchers and research institutes who are looking for Cloud and Earth Observation suppliers.
-SixSq will also further improve and integrate its resource monitoring and accounting functionalities into the OCRE Business Platform, giving users an overall view of their resource usage
+SixSq will also further improve and integrate its resource monitoring and accounting functionalities into the OCRE Business Platform, giving users an overall view of their resource usage.

 **Project Website**